Segment Every Out-of-Distribution Object: Abstract

 \section{Abstract}

 Semantic segmentation models, while effective for in-distribution categories, face challenges in real-world deployment due to encountering out-of-distribution (OoD) objects.
 Detecting these OoD objects is crucial for safety-critical applications.
 Existing methods rely on anomaly scores, but choosing a suitable threshold for generating masks presents difficulties and can lead to fragmentation and inaccuracy.
 This paper introduces a method to convert anomaly \underline{S}core \underline{T}o segmentation \underline{M}ask, called S2M, a simple and effective framework for OoD detection in semantic segmentation.
 Unlike assigning anomaly scores to pixels, S2M directly segments the entire OoD object.
 By transforming anomaly scores into prompts for a promptable segmentation model, S2M eliminates the need for threshold selection.
-Extensive experiments demonstrate that S2M outperforms the state-of-the-art by approximately 10\% in IoU and 30\% in mean F1 score, on average, across various benchmarks including Fishyscapes, Segment-Me-If-You-Can, and RoadAnomaly datasets.
+Extensive experiments demonstrate that S2M outperforms the state-of-the-art by approximately 20\% in IoU and 40\% in mean F1 score, on average, across various benchmarks including Fishyscapes, Segment-Me-If-You-Can, and RoadAnomaly datasets.
+Code is available at \href{https://github.com/WenjieZhao1/S2M}{https://github.com/WenjieZhao1/S2M}.